pyconjp/apac-2013.pycon.jp/sphinx/source/venue/index.rst

 Hotels
 ==============================
-There are variety of accmmodations available around the venue.
+There are variety of accommodations available around the venue.

 .. list-table::